 Faith Pratt Hopp (bb2938)

-Hopp, MSW, Ph.D. is the Associate Professor, and a Hartford Geriatric Social Work Faculty Scholar.
+Hopp, MSW, Ph.D. is an Associate Professor and a Hartford Geriatric Social Work Faculty Scholar.
 Prior to her faculty appointment at Wayne State University, she was a Research Investigator with the Health Services Research and Development Center of Excellence at the VA Ann Arbor Healthcare System.
 She has served as principal investigator and co-investigator on federal and foundation grants focused on interventions and programs for people facing chronic diseases, including heart failure and diabetes, and end of life issues for these populations.

 - Ph.D., Social Work and Sociology, University of Michigan